top of page

 Introducing The Bike Bus!

-In June 2025 the Greening Campaign is introducing a Bike Bus that will support pupils and parents at Bishop's Waltham Infant and Junior Schools to safely travel to and from school under pedal power!
+In June 2025 we introduced a Bike Bus to support pupils and parents at Bishop's Waltham Infant and Junior Schools to safely travel to and from school under pedal power!

-The provisional dates for the rides are Fridays in June 6th, 13th, 20th and 27th.
+The dates for the rides are Fridays in June 6th, 13th, 20th and 27th.

 What route will the Bike Bus follow?